michiya/azure-storage-logging/README.rst

 of the standard Python logging handler classes, so you can make use of them in the standard ways of Python logging configuration.

-In addition to the standard Python formats for logging, the special format ``%(hostname)s`` is available in the message formatter for the handlers.
+In addition to
-The format is introduced for ease of identifying the source of log messages when logs from many computers are gathered into one location.
+`the standard formats for logging <http://docs.python.org/2.7/library/logging.html#logrecord-attributes>`_, the special format ``%(hostname)s`` is also available in your message formatter for the handlers.
+The format is introduced for ease of identifying the source of log messages which come from many computers and go to the same storage.

 TableStorageHandler
 ~~~~~~~~~~~~~~~~~~~